testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB Real Time Advanced Analytics.md

 _Globally distributed data_

-1. Which data storage service would you recommend using that can minimize access latency to globally distributed data?
+1. Which data storage service would you recommend using that can minimize access latency to globally distributed pre-scored fraud data?
 Be specific about how data is replicated.

 2. How does your chosen service handle scaling to meet varying levels of demand across different regions?

+3. The customer also wants to globally distribute access to trained machine learning models used for real-time fraud detection.
+How would you architect your solution to meet this requirement?

 _Data ingest_

-1. What are your recommended options for ingesting streaming payment transaction events in a scalable way that can be easily processed while maintaining event order with no data loss?
+1. What are your recommended options for ingesting payment transaction events as they occur in a scalable way that can be easily processed while maintaining event order with no data loss?

-2. Given the technical and business requirements at hand, is it best to narrow your options to one platform, or would you combine services for ingesting streaming data?
+2. Given the technical and business requirements at hand, is it best to narrow your options to one platform, or would you combine services for ingesting this data?

 _Data pipeline processing_